micro-js/map/Readme.md

 ### map(fn, container)

 - `fn` - The function to map over val.
 Accepts `(val, key)` and returns a new `val` to be set at `key`.
-- `container` - A container of some kind (objects or arrays at the moment, generators soon too).
+- `container` - A container of some kind (objects, arrays, generators or functors).

 **Returns:** A new entity of the same type as `container` with all of its values being replaced by the result of `fn(val, key)`.